Judo at the 2004 Summer Paralympics

-Para Judo in the 2004 Summer Paralympics was competed by blind or vision-impaired judokas.
+Judo at the 2004 Summer Paralympics was competed by blind or vision-impaired judokas.
 The only classification was by body weight.
 The contests were staged in the Ano Liossia Olympic Hall.

 Medal table

 The competition winner of the men's 60kg class, Sergio Arturo Perez (Cuba), received a warning and reprimand and lost his results and his gold medal after testing positive for the prohibited anti-inflammatory drug prednisolone.